Saxon SQL Extension

 More recently, Saxon provides a set of extension functions providing similar capability in a cleaner way (this has become possible with the introduction of new features in XSLT 3.0, such as maps and arrays).
 New applications should use the SQL extension functions in preference.

 The SQL extension instructions cannot be represented in SEF files, and any attempt to export a stylesheet using these instructions will fail.
+This is one reason for preferring the newer extension functions.

 A Warning about Side-Effects